Spanish BA Degree

 Worldwide nearly 500 million people speak Spanish today.
 A bachelor’s degree in Spanish from The University of Texas at Tyler equips you for many diverse career paths including teaching Spanish, government employment, social work and corporate international relations.

 - Benefit from superior Spanish programs, offering instruction at beginner, intermediate and advanced levels, depending on your previous training and ability.

 - Spanish classes are typically small—15 students on average.
 You’ll maximize your opportunities to practice conversational Spanish and receive close, personal attention from professors.

-Graduates of UT Tyler’s Spanish degree program are enrolled in master’s programs at Texas A& M, the University of New Mexico, The University of Texas at Arlington and other distinguished programs.
+Graduates of UT Tyler’s Spanish degree program are enrolled in master’s programs at Texas A&M, University of New Mexico, University of Texas at Arlington and other distinguished programs.
 UT Tyler graduates are teaching Spanish at such area schools as Robert E. Lee High School, John Tyler High School and The Brookhill Private School.

 Bachelor’s in Spanish: Globally Focused.
 Pathway to Culture.